 Never underestimate what an early morning walk could do for you and your dog.
 If anything, it is the best way to start the day!

 Getting up in the morning could be a difficult task.
 So, when you actually find yourself snoozing your alarms every time, beat the habit with a healthy mindset.
 Get up, no matter how sleepy you are.
-Strap your dog harness and/or collar, and head straight out.
+Strap your dog harness and/or collar (use flea-repelling collars for bushy areas), and head straight out.

 Walking around the block will boost your energy for the day.
 As the sun shines, you have just started your day right!
 A breath of fresh air in the morning can go a long way.